-Skinner, who was previously the CEO of the Innovation Cluster Peterborough and the Kawarthas before leaving to run as the Progressive Conservative candidate in the 2019 federal election, worked at Rainmaker Worldwide Inc. as the company’s chief strategy officer from 2015 to 2017, and was part of the executive team that took the company public in 2017.
+Skinner, who was previously the President and CEO of the Innovation Cluster Peterborough and the Kawarthas before leaving to run as the Progressive Conservative candidate in the 2019 federal election, worked at Rainmaker Worldwide Inc. as the company’s chief strategy officer from 2015 to 2017, and was part of the executive team that took the company public in 2017.

-Skinner will continue to be involved in the Innovation Cluster as well as the local and regional water sector.
+Skinner will continue to be involved in the Innovation Cluster as part-time CEO as well as the local and regional water sector.
 He will report to Michael O’Connor, the previous CEO moves into the role of Executive Chairman.
 In his capacity as CEO, Skinner will manage the overall operations of the company and focus on operational efficiency, logistics, and marketing and sales as projects, as well as product delivery development in the coming weeks and months.

 “I am very excited to return to Rainmaker at this critical time and lead what I consider a world-class team to the next level,” Skinner says.
 “There are huge demands for water solutions around the globe and the proven Rainmaker technology is very effective in addressing many of these demands.”